wpmartin/dremio-agentic-ai-workshop/README.md

 This repository is to accompany Dremio's Agentic AI Virtual Workshops.
 It contains SQL scripts that refine sample Dremio datasets to create a basic, two-layer data pipeline.

 - You will be creating and saving virtual datasets (Views) in Dremio.
-- You will need to create a space called `workshop`, which will contain two folders, named `silver` and `gold`, into which the Views will be saved.
+- You will need to create an Enterprise Catalog called `workshop`, which will contain two folders, named `silver` and `gold`, into which the Views will be saved.
 - This repo contains the following scripts:
     - `trips.sql` - an SQL SELECT statement to create a silver view from a sample dataset.
     - `complete_project.sql` - will create and save the rest of the views needed for the workshop.